European-XFEL/imageProcessor/doc/source/user_docu_beam_shape_coarse.rst

 integrals.

-Position and size of the beam are calculated with the `peakParametersEval` function from the :rtd:`image-processing` package, thus the evaluated values make sense only if the peak has a single maximum.
+Position and size of the beam are calculated with the `peakParametersEval` function from the :ref:`image processing <imageprocessing>` package, thus the evaluated values make sense only if the peak has a single maximum.
 Also noise (ripple) may affect the result.

 Commands